 Birth control and the occasional plan B were just as much a part of my diet as the hors d’oeuvres that were served at the swanky corporate events that I was either hosting or attending.
 I came to find that after several years of planning experiences and events catering to wealthy people, very little began to surprise me.
 Despite this, I was always thrown off guard when asked whether I had children because it was the furthest thing from my mind.
 Then once I got married in my early thirties, my ring seemed to beckon the natural follow up question of whether and when I was planning to have children, from both friends and strangers alike.
 It wasn’t until after one year of not not trying that this age-old question evolved into a thorny trigger.
 At that point when I was asked if I had little ones, a little voice inside of my head would ask, why don’t I have kids or one on the way yet?

-Following the advice of a friend who asked the same question, and albeit annoyed, I answered honestly.
+Following the advice of a friend who asked the same question, and albeit annoyed, I answered honestly about my difficulty to conceive.
 She suggested I should see the Reproductive Endocrinologist (RE) that had helped her achieve pregnancy just to make sure that everything was working.
 I didn’t do any research; I just made an appointment.
 And just like that, I fell into my infertility journey.
 I just didn’t know that yet.

 Over the course of three years, I came to work with five REs, across two states, had five treatments, three of which were IVF.
 After my fourth treatment and second failed IVF with my fourth doctor, I was diagnosed with the non-diagnosis of unexplained infertility.
 I was left reeling emotionally because I somehow thought IVF would be a guarantee and what was almost worse than not having a baby yet, I still didn’t know what issue was preventing me from having one.
 I was further blindsided when my doctor had said, “we should try a third IVF and if you fail again, I don’t think that I can help you”.